iwillig/iwillig.github.com/_posts/2012-12-17-use-try-except-with-care.md

 ---
 layout: post
 title: "Use try except with care"
-description: ""
+description: "Poor use of try except can lead to hard to debug errors"
-category:
+category: python
-tags: []
+tags: ['python', 'coding-style', 'django']
 ---